-For CentOS, Redhat, Fedora, or similar distributions, there is an rpm git-annex-standalone available here.
-Subsequently, DataLad can be installed via pip.
+For CentOS, Redhat, Fedora, or similar distributions, there is an RPM package for git-annex.
+A suitable version of Python and GIT should come with the operating system, although some servers may run fairly old releases.

+DataLad itself can be installed via pip: